PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/4-handle-plan-selection/README.md

 When your customer click on the **"Change Plan"** button, it opens the default plan selection, provided by billing, within the funnel.

-In case you handle the plan selection by yourself, you don't want the default plan selection to be displayed when your customer want to change is plan.
+In case you handle the plan selection by yourself, you don't want the default plan selection to be displayed when your customer want to change their plan.

 1. Provide a `onOpenFunnel` function into the Customer context